Wilt disease of pigeon pea

 Transverse section of infected root of pigeon pea showing xylem vessel plugged by mycelium and conidial mass of Fusarium oxysporum udum (in red circles).

 Macroconidia are produced successively at the end of short simple or clustered conidiophores and remain bound in a drop of liquid.
 Macroconidia are fusiform, multi-celled by transverse septa, with a characteristic foot-shaped basal cell and a pointed to whip-like apical cell.
-Microconidia are bacteria-like, white to salmon pink in color borne on shorter condiophores, become free as soon as objected.
+Microconidia are bacteria-like, white to salmon pink in color, borne on shorter condiophores, and become free as soon as objected.
 Fungus produces chlamydospores in nitrogen deprived culture medium.

 Disease cycle and epidemiology